sdc-wandrr/matt-service/README.md

 **POST**
 ```/api/hostels/:hostel_id```

 A POST request to the above endpoint will create a new hostel listing.
-The following JSON format is required in the POST requests' body in order for the hostel to be successfully created:
+<br />The following JSON format is required in the POST requests' body in order for the hostel to be successfully created:

 ![Alt ](/screenshots/POST-request.png?raw=true "Example JSON body for POST request")